-Community Health Services provides free blood pressure screenings each Wednesday from 9 – 10 am in the Spencer Hospital lobby.
+Clay County Public Health provides free blood pressure screenings each Wednesday from 9 - 10 AM in the Spencer Hospital lobby.
 Please allow enough time to rest a few minutes prior to screening.

-High blood pressure is a controllable risk factor for heart attack and stroke.
+Blood pressure is a controllable risk factor for heart attack and stroke.
 High blood pressure adds to the workload of your heart.
-If left untreated, over time your heart, kidneys, eyes, and brain may all be affected.
+Over time your heart, kidneys, eyes, and brain may all be affected.

 ||What to do*

 ||Reassess in 3-6 months; Adopt a healthy lifestyle

 ||See physician for guidance and/or medication; Adopt a health lifestyle; Reassess monthly until control achieved

 ||See physician for guidance and/or medication; Adopt a health lifestyle; Reassess monthly until control achieved, then every 3-6 months

 Tips to Control Blood Pressure

 - Lose extra pounds and watch your waistline.

 - Exercise regularly.